Are you ready to meet your Newborn but don’t know what to expect from Postpartum?

 Trust me, you could talk to all the lactation consultants, nurses, and doctors on this planet.
 You could even attempt every class or do every online course out there.
 The chances are: Your nipples are probably still going to be sore the first couple of days.

-My nipples were not only sore, they were bleeding and every time I took my breast out to feed baby girl and the air was touching my nipple, I was bawling my eyes out because of the pain.
+My nipples were not only sore, but they were also bleeding and every time I took my breast out to feed baby girl and the air was touching my nipple, I was bawling my eyes out because of the pain.

 5. Contractions Won’t Stop After Birth